Case Study Highlights

-While we knew a sweepstakes would have the ability to drive in tons of entries and opt-ins for Hoosier Harley Davidson, we wanted to take their campaign to the next level and make it last all month long.
+While we knew a sweepstakes would have the ability to drive in tons of entries and grow the Hoosier Harley Davidson email database, we wanted to take their campaign to the next level and make it last all month long.

 A valuable prize is crucial to driving in lots of entries.
 However to ensure all of those entrants are potential hot leads, we wanted to be sure the prize was valuable specifically to motorcycle enthusiasts.
 Hoosier Harley Davidson put up an incredibly valuable prize of a new $15,000 motorcycle – an outstanding prize for any motorcycle rider.

 But we wanted to take this a step further.
 We proposed the idea of combining the sweepstakes with a multi-ballot campaign.
 Instead of giving out a motorcycle chosen by Hoosier Harley Davidson, we would let their audience build a custom motorcycle.

 In each of the three ballots, users were given the chance to vote on a different aspect of the grand prize motorcycles.
 From paint jobs to handlebars, the ballots helped design a perfect bike their audience would love.
 Plus, Hoosier Harley Davidson was able to learn about the style preferences of their audience at the same time.

 Email is the #1 driver of engagement, so to promote the sweepstakes, we sent a targeted email to all who voted in the ballots.
 Users had three ways to enter: They could register online, they could stop by an onsite event at Hoosier Harley Davidson, or they could call-in to our on-air broadcast during designated times.